antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/datetime.rst

 (1)
    datetime2 is a duration of timedelta removed from datetime1, moving forward in time if ``timedelta.days`` > 0, or backward if ``timedelta.days`` < 0.
 The
-   result has the same :attr:`~.datetime.tzinfo` attribute as the input datetime, and datetime2 - datetime1 == timedelta after. :exc:`OverflowError` is raised if datetime2.year would be smaller than :const:`MINYEAR` or larger than :const:`MAXYEAR`.
+   result has the same :attr:`tzinfo` attribute as the input datetime, and datetime2 - datetime1 == timedelta after. :exc:`OverflowError` is raised if datetime2.year would be smaller than :const:`MINYEAR` or larger than :const:`MAXYEAR`.
 Note that no time zone adjustments are done even if the